 Completing the concrete work pretty much took up an entire day’s time.
 After letting the concrete cure over night, I was ready to move on the framing.
 I started by cutting the 8’ posts to the height I needed.

 I then began wrapping the post in trim work.
-I wanted the posts to look like a nicely finished Doric style column, much like I did on my cedar fence posts found HERE.
+I wanted the posts to look like a nicely finished Doric style column, much like I did on my DIY cedar fence posts project.
 Like the fence posts, I used cedar pickets to wrap the posts.

 A landscaping timber is not square in cross-section; two sides are flat and the other two have a big fat radius.
 Each post requires 4 pickets to box them in.
 I attached the first two pickets to the two radius (or curved) sides of the landscaping timber, then I butt jointed the other two pickets directly to the edges of the first two pickets – making an nice box shaped column around the post.